mkohler/cython_swig/README.rst

 .. class:: handout

-    The SWIG tool takes the C header file, and the SWIG interface file, and it generates two files:
+    The SWIG tool takes the C header file, and the SWIG interface file, and it generates two files: the _wrap.c file and a Python file.

-       the _wrap.c file and a Python file.
-These files work together to to convert between Python objects and C interfaces.
+    These files work together to convert between Python objects and C interfaces.

     Then we compile the SWIG-generated C file, link it to the shared object we started with, and PRESTO, we have our Python extension